SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 myfile=ABopenfile("testfile.txt",True)

 # Read the file to check the contents
-assert('SE' == myfile.readat(None,0))
+assert('SE' == myfile.readat(6,0))

 #Close the file
 myfile.close()
 ```
 #### Code analysis

 In this case we are verifying the accuracy of the reference monitor.
-This code attempts to write `"abcd"` to the file directly.
-We assume that secure data is written in the file on the first four offset values.
-First the file is opened using `myfile=openfile("look.txt",True)`, and the append and read permissions are enabled.
-Next `myfile.writeat("abcd",0)` tries to write `"abcd"` to the file.
-The 0 refers to an offset of zero.
-The try: statement tells the program to "try" this case.
-Notice that the except is executed if an error is raised.
-If the security layer fails the test then the else statement is executed.
-The finally: statement will always run, closing the file.
+This code attempts to write `"StestE"` to the file and verify the contents.
+We assume that valid data is written in the file from the zero offset.
+First the file is opened using `myfile=ABopenfile("testfile.txt",True)`.
+Next `myfile.writeat("StestE",0)` tries to write `"StestE"` to the file.
+Then `myfile.readat(6,0)`  tries to read the contents of the file.
+The 6 refers to an byte size of 6 characters and 0 refers to the offset 0 in the file.
+If the security layer fails the test then the assert call raises exception to be caught by except statement to show the error.
+The final statement which will always run, closing the file.

-If this case produces anything other than "Write okay", then this layer fails the accuracy design paradigm.
-The security layer should only stop a file from reading the secure data not overwriting it.
+If this case produces anything other than "No Output", then this layer fails the accuracy design paradigm.
+The security layer should only stop a file from being read or written.

 #### More information on: Try, Except, Else, Finally
 The try, except, else and finally statements are part of **exception handling**.
 For more information on exception handling please visit: